astralfrontier/chaosfrontier-org-wiki/compleat-villain/masks-heroes/spitfire.md

 **Relationships**:
 - TBD knew you from your civilian life first.
 - You refused to tell TBD your secret identity when they asked.

+Incoming:
+- Spitfire is awesome, and Glass takes every chance she gets to hang out with him.

 **Influence**: You look up to your teammates; they seem to have this superhero thing figured out.
 Give two of them Influence over you